-Support Guides and members of the Senior Section to plan and run their own residential
+Support Guides, Rangers and members of The Senior Section to plan and run their own residential

-We know that many Guides and members of The Senior Section love to run residentials
+We know that many Guides, Rangers and members of The Senior Section love to run residentials

 - Complete a Residential Event Notification form and send it to their local Commissioner for approval.

 - Ensure that each participant completes an Information and Consent form and a Health information form.

 - Follow all relevant Girlguiding regulations and guidelines for residentials and activities.